 The deadline to apply for all 2022-2023 scholarships is February 1, 2022.

 Surprise & support your student with a Hug from Home!
 These are a great way to send love to your student.
 Proceeds go to support our Tiger Food Pantry for students in need.

 Ordering is open now!

 Bags are $15 and are a little happy for your student!
-In each bag, students receive Valentine's Day themed candy (kisses, smarties, & lifesavers), a mini first-aid kit, hand sanitizer, and Tiger spirit items.
+In each bag, students receive Valentine's Day themed candy (kisses, smarties, & lifesavers), a mini first-aid kit, chapstick key chain, and Tiger spirit items.
 On the order form, you can also add a personalized note to your student to show your support.
 Visit our Instagram page for a photo of everything inside the bag!

-Please remind your students that they must be advised before they can register; the registration system will not allow a degree-seeking student to register if an advisor has not cleared him or her.
+Please remind your students that they must be advised before registering; the registration system will not allow a degree-seeking student to register if an advisor has not cleared them.

 University and Student Business Services

-- January 12: Deadline to sign up for eRefunds (direct deposit) on TigerXpress for processing excess financial aid/scholarship refunds as available for the initial direct deposit.
+- January 10: Deadline to sign up for eRefunds (direct deposit) on TigerXpress for processing excess financial aid/scholarship refunds as available for the initial direct deposit

-- January 15: eRefunds- Direct Deposit refunds will begin to post to students' bank accounts.
+- January 14: eRefunds- Direct Deposit refunds will begin to post to students' bank accounts

-- January 22: Refund checks will be sent to the Post Office for mailing.
+- January 21: Refund checks will be sent to the Post Office for mailing

 - March 1: 2nd Installment Fee Deadline to avoid $25 late payment fee